xiangjunn/tp/docs/UserGuide.md

 3. **Message Box**

-   Displays the message from SoConnect after you have executed one command.
+   This is where the message from SoConnect is displayed after you have executed one command.

    _See Also: [What happens if my command is invalid?](#what-happens-if-my-command-is-invalid)_